Imscared

-Imscared (stylized as IMSCARED) is an indie meta horror game created by Ivan Zanotti's MyMadnessWorks.
-To complete the game, the player finds themself having to outwit "White Face" and "HER," beings with the ability to manipulate the player's computer, like creating files or even crashing the game.
+Imscared (stylized as IMSCARED) is an independent horror game created by Italian developer Ivan Zanotti.
+To complete the game, players find themselves having to outwit "White Face" and "HER" — beings with the ability to manipulate the player's computer, like creating files or even crashing the game.

-It is one of the earliest examples of a meta horror game, paving the way for games like OneShot and Doki Doki Literature Club!.

-On October 12, 2022, the game received a remake for its 10th anniversary, including new content and quality of life features such as higher resolution and framerate.
+On October 12, 2022, the game received a remake for its tenth anniversary, including new content and features such as higher resolution and frame-rate.

 On October 17, 2024, the game was ported to Android.
-This port was based on the 10th anniversary remake, with changes to the out-of-game mechanics to take advantage of the medium and to comply with Google Play's guidelines.
+This port was based on the tenth anniversary remake, with changes to the out-of-game mechanics to take advantage of the medium and to comply with Google Play's guidelines.

 Gameplay

 Imscared is a first-person game.
 The player must recognize various tricks such as false crashes and manipulate files that the game leaves on the player's desktop under the guise of its antagonist to progress.